-After Delhi gang rape case, there has been a sudden upsurge in traditional as well as social media over rape in India.
+After the Delhi gang-rape case, there has been a sudden upsurge in traditional as well as social media over rape in India.

 As usual in such cases, the initial reaction is to find someone to blame.

-- Patriarchal Indian Society – without realizing that more rapes happen in not-so-patriarchal USA [read below]
+- Patriarchal Indian Society – without realizing that more rapes happen in the not-so-patriarchal USA

 - Indian Police – as if police officials are omniscient and should be present before the crime happens

 - Honey Singh – I am expecting a petition against Vatsyayana next